aripiprazole/bidir/NOTES.md

-The main goal of this article is making some comments about mb64 implementation of the [Complete and Easy.. paper](bidir.pdf), but implementing it in pure rust code with a handwritten parser, and some optimizations, like de bruijin levels and indexes!
+The main goal of this article is making some comments about mb64 implementation of the [Complete and Easy.. paper](bidir.pdf), but implementing it in pure rust code with some optimizations, like de bruijin levels and indexes!

 ## Credits